Lionel Trilling | |

 Website | Official website |

 Lionel Mordecai Trilling (July 4, 1905 – November 5, 1975) was an American literary critic, short story writer, essayist, and teacher.
-He was one of the leading U.S. critics[according to whom?] of the 20th century who analyzed the contemporary cultural, social, and political implications of literature.
-With his wife Diana Trilling (née Rubin), whom he married in 1929, he was a member of the New York Intellectuals and contributor to the Partisan Review.
+One of the leading U.S. critics[according to whom?] of the 20th century, he analyzed the contemporary cultural, social, and political implications of literature.
+He and his wife, Diana Trilling (née Rubin), were members of the New York Intellectuals and contributors to the Partisan Review.